The Book of the Law: Skeptical views

 In The Eye in the Triangle, Regardie questions the significance of Rose's ability to answer Crowley's questions about Horus and the Qabala.
 Given that Rose had been married to Crowley for eight months at the time, Regardie proposed that Crowley may have used Rose as a 'sounding board' for many of his ideas, meaning she might not have been as ignorant of magick and mysticism as Crowley made out.
 In his introduction to his edition of The Law is for All, Regardie remarked that it ultimately did not matter whether The Book of the Law was dictated by a preterhuman intelligence named Aiwass or emerged from the creative depths of Aleister Crowley.
 He emphasized that Crowley became a mouthpiece for the Zeitgeist, accurately expressing the intrinsic nature of his time.

 Charles R. Cammell, in his book Aleister Crowley: The Man, the Mage, the Poet, also believed that The Book of the Law was an expression of Crowley's personality.
 Cammell described the book's maxims as cold, cruel, and relentless, reflecting Crowley's own Daemonic personality.
 He noted that the manner of the book's reception made it a document of curious interest, partially emanating from Crowley's unconscious mind.

 Scholar Joshua Gunn argued that the stylistic similarities between The Book of the Law and Crowley's poetic writings were too pronounced for it to be anything other than Crowley's work.
-Gunn pointed out that despite Crowley's belief in the superhuman inspiration of the book, its clichéd imagery, overwrought style, and elaborate phonetic displays mirrored Crowley's other poetic works, suggesting it was not the product of something supernatural.
+Gunn pointed out that despite Crowley's belief in the superhuman inspiration of the book, its clichéd imagery, overwrought style, and elaborate ecphonetic displays mirrored Crowley's other poetic works, suggesting it was not the product of something supernatural.